Alierenkayhan/Unity-my-works/README.md

 This repository is for my lesson homework.
 Some of them need some settings because of version of unity.
+Also I made some of them not for my lesson but for learning.